-What are the treatment possibilities?
+What are the treatment possibilities for spasticity?

 Other treatment options